 The Donner Summit area offers a dynamic and scenic setting to develop students’ ability to ask, research, and answer scientific questions.
-During our multi-day trips, students will stay in the Clair Tappaan Lodge, owned by the Sierra Club.
-The lodge has a great location and we can hike to various field sites each day.
+During our multi-day trips, students stay in the Clair Tappaan Lodge, owned by the Sierra Club.
+The lodge is located near where we hike to various field sites each day.
 Donner Summit offers great opportunities in wetland science, forest science, geology and human history.

 Study areas on Donner Summit: